Interstate 69: Louisiana, Arkansas, and Mississippi

 The nearly 350 mi portion of the I-69 extension from south of Clarksdale, Mississippi, to the Louisiana–Texas state line is planned to be built as a new-terrain route that parallels existing U.S. Routes and state highways in some locations.
 As well as covering the part in Texas northeast of Nacogdoches, SIU 16 also extends into Louisiana, ending at US 171 near Stonewall.
 SIU 15 continues around the south and east sides of the Shreveport area, crossing I-49 and ending at I-20 near Haughton.
 SIU 14 extends northeast from I-20 to US 82 near El Dorado, Arkansas, and SIU 13 continues northeast to US 65 near McGehee, mainly paralleling US 278.
 Also included in Corridor 18, as SIU 28, is an extension of I-530 from Pine Bluff south along the US 425 corridor to I-69 west of Monticello; a short piece at the south end opened in mid-2006 as Highway 530 (AR 530).
 Another segment of AR 530 opened in 2013 and another in 2015.
-A segment bypassing Monticello, Arkansas, was opened on October 11, 2018, with another segment to McGehee started constructed in late 2022.
+The only section of Future I-69 that is currently open to traffic is the 8.5 mi eastern leg of the Monticello Bypass.
+This section of the Monticello Bypass is currently two lanes and signed as US Highway 278 Bypass (US 278 Byp.).
+Another two-lane segment to McGehee started construction in late 2022.
 The Charles W. Dean Bridge, SIU 12, is planned to cross the Mississippi River between McGehee, Arkansas, and Benoit, Mississippi, while SIU 11 will parallel US 61 to Tunica Resorts.
 SIU 10, the first completed portion of the I-69 extension, runs east from Tunica Resorts to I-55 near Hernando and opened in late 2006.
 With the record of decision signed in 2007, the FHWA authorized the Mississippi Department of Transportation (MDOT) to add I-69 signs on I-55 from the I-55/I-69 interchange in Hernando to the Tennessee state line.